malvikasharan/APRICOT/README.md

   $ unzip APRICOT-supporting_dataset.zip
   ```

-  Alternatively, these files can be installed/downloaded using the script docker_support.sh provided in the git repository of APRICOT.
+  Alternatively, these files can be acquired using the script docker_support.sh provided in the git repository of APRICOT.

   ```
   $ cp APRICOT/shell_scripts/docker_support.sh .
   $ sh docker_support.sh
   ```

-**4. Using the supporting data from the local system (Recommended)**
+**4. Using the supporting data**

-  When the directory `source_files` is set-up in the local system, use the following command to mount the directory `source_file` into the Docker container (provide full path for $FULL_PATH_SOURCE_FILES):
+  When the directory `source_files` is located in the local system **(Recommended)**, use the following command to mount the directory `source_file` into the Docker container (provide full path for $FULL_PATH_SOURCE_FILES):

   ```
   $ docker run -it -v /{$FULL_PATH_SOURCE_FILES}/source_files/:/home/source_files malvikasharan/apricot bash
   $ cd home
   ```

+  Skip this step when working in the Docker container already.

 **5. Carry out analysis by APRICOT**
   ```